hendri54/hendri54.github.io/private/light_rail/ridership.md

 * For Charlotte, NC, the ratio is 0.26 (rail transports about 1/4 of the passengers that travel by bus).
 This would seem like a reasonable expectation for DOLRT, which will feature only a single rail line.
 * If the Charlotte ratio holds for DOLRT, we would expect 1.7m annual riders (less than 1/4 of GoTriangle's prediction).

+### Point 4: GoTriangle plans too few rail  cars

+* Each vehicle will carry at most 220 passengers, including standing passengers (GoTriangle presentation at Duke Climate Coalition, Feb 20, 2019).
+* Each train has 2 vehicles.
+* During rush hour (hours not specified), trains run every 10 minutes.
+So 6 x 440 = 2,640 passengers per hour, if every vehicle is packed to capacity.
+* This capacity doubles because trains run both ways.
+So we have 5,280 passenger per hour.
+* Assume that morning rush hour has passengers arriving at work between 7:30am and 8:30am.
+That would be 7 trains or 6,160 passengers.

+These calculations assume that every vehicle is packed to capacity, which is obviously not possible.

+It follows that at most 6,000 of GoTriangle's expected 13,000 riders a day can be peak hour commuters. **More than half of GoTriangle predicted riderhsip will be off peak.**

+Why is this important?
+Because off-peak hour riders can be transported inexpensively with buses.
+They are irrelevant for most of DOLRT's goals: traffic congestion, CO2 emissions, access to jobs.
+More than half of GoTriangle's predicted ridership could be transported at much lower cost without building new infrastructure.

+Another bottle neck for ridership is parking.
+70% of DOLRT riders will travel to their train stations by car (source?).
+6,000 peak hour commuters would then require 4,200 parking spots near train stations, again assuming that parking is fully utilized.

+There will be parking at South Square, MLK, Leigh Village, Gateway, Friday Center.
+It is not known (to me) how many spots each station will have, but I doubt that the number adds up to 4,200 (the figure is 3,900 according to [railway_technology.com](https://www.railway-technology.com/projects/durham-orange-light-rail-transit-project-north-carolina/)).
+Note that all of the planned parking spots are "half way" between Durham and Chapel Hill.
+Evidently, GoTriangle expects that most commuters will drive to train stations that are located half way along the track so they can take rail at 18mph to cover the remaining 9 miles to work.
+This would easily double the time a typical commuter spends on commuting.

 ### Conclusions

 I draw two conclusions from this comparison: